sujoy124/AWS-Projects/Web Identity Federation/readme.md

-## Web Identity Federation
+# Web Identity Federation
 This is a simple serverless application which uses Web Identity Federation.
-Credit goes to ## Adrian Cantrill.
+Credit goes to **Adrian Cantrill**.

 The application uses the followings:
 - S3 for front-end application hosting via CloudFront